lervag/vimtex/.github/ISSUE_TEMPLATE/issue_report.md

 - Start neovim with `nvim -u minivimrc minimal.tex`

-- Provide set og keys or command to reproduce the issue
+- Provide set of keys or command to reproduce the issue

 - Describe both the expected and the observed behaviour